-The Association lack empirical means to verify why more insureds have requested coverage from the plan in recent years.
-However, the Association experienced double digit growth in 2012 in both policy issued count and exposure growth.
+The Association lacks empirical means to verify why more insureds have requested coverage from the plan in recent years.
+However, the Association experienced double digit growth during fiscal 2012 in both policy issued count and exposure growth.
 Policy issued count increased from 209,782 to 236,202 for a 13 percent increase and aggregate exposure increased from 72 billion to 81 billion, for a 13 percent increase in 2012.
-In 2011, the Association experienced a 4 percent increase in policies issued and a 5 percent increase in aggregate exposure.).